 How can I protect my car from having my cat converter stolen again?

 Prevention is the best approach.
 Keep your car in the garage if you can, or at least in a well-lit area.
-You can attach Catalytic converter shields, and etch and paint your catalytic converter so it is harder for thieves to resale to scrap dealers and metal recyclers.
+You can attach Catalytic converter shields, catalytic converter cages, or etch and paint your catalytic converter so it is harder for thieves to resale to scrap dealers and metal recyclers.

 Amazon and other retailers often carry them for different vehicle models.
 If not, call the local exhaust shop which may be able to fabricate something for you that is customized to your vehicle.